Hodge level for weighted complete intersections: Introduction

 Using the method of the proof of Theorem~\ref{theorem:main-CY}, one can also classify smooth Fano complete intersections of $m$-Calabi--Yau type for any given $m$.

-The following example related to Theorem~\ref{theorem:main-CY}(i) is well known to experts.
+The following example related to Theorem~\ref{theorem:main-CY} is well known to experts.

-\begin{example} Let $X$ be a smooth cubic in $\P^{n+1}$.
+\begin{example}[cf. Question~\ref{question:CY type}] Let $X$ be a smooth cubic in $\P^{n+1}$.
 Then $X$ is of $m$-Calabi--Yau type if and only if~\mbox{$n=3m-2$}.
-By~\cite[Corollary~4.2]{Kuz04} (or by~\cite[Corollary~4.3]{Kuz04}) the derived category of coherent sheaves on a cubic of dimension $3m-2$ contains an $m$-Calabi--Yau category as a semi-orthogonal complement to an exceptional collection.
-By~\cite[Corollary~4.2]{Kuz04} the same assertion holds for other smooth hypersurfaces in weighted projective spaces satisfying the conditions of Theorem~\ref{theorem:main-CY}(i), e.g., for $(2m-1)$-dimensional quartic hypersurfaces in~\mbox{$\P(1^{2m}, 2)$}.
-It would be interesting to know if this is also the case for complete intersections of larger codimension that satisfy the restrictions provided by Theorem~\ref{theorem:main-CY}(i), e.g., for $(3m-4)$-dimensional complete intersections of a quadric and a cubic in~$\P^{3m-2}$. \end{example}
+By~\cite[Corollary~4.2]{Kuz04} (or by~\cite[Corollary~4.3]{Kuz04}, see also~\mbox{\cite[Corollary~4.2]{Kuz15b}}) the derived category of coherent sheaves on a cubic of dimension $3m-2$ contains an $m$-Calabi--Yau category as a semi-orthogonal complement to an exceptional collection.
+By~\cite[Corollary~4.2]{Kuz04} the same assertion holds for other smooth hypersurfaces in weighted projective spaces satisfying the conditions of Theorem~\ref{theorem:main-CY}, e.g., for $(2m-1)$-dimensional quartic hypersurfaces in~\mbox{$\P(1^{2m}, 2)$}.
+It would be interesting to know if this is also the case for complete intersections of larger codimension that satisfy the restrictions provided by Theorem~\ref{theorem:main-CY}, e.g., for $(3m-4)$-dimensional complete intersections of a quadric and a cubic in~$\P^{3m-2}$. \end{example}

-\begin{remark} Fano varieties of $3$-Calabi--Yau type were considered in~\cite{IM15} under a certain additional condition; they were called just \emph{varieties of Calabi--Yau type} there.
-Namely, the authors of~\cite{IM15} required that for an $n$-dimensional Calabi--Yau threefold $X$ for any generator $\omega \in H^{n+2,n-1}(X)$ the contraction map
+\begin{remark} Fano varieties of $3$-Calabi--Yau type were considered {(and were called just \emph{varieties of Calabi--Yau type})} in~\cite{IM15} under a certain additional conditions.
+Namely, the authors of~\cite{IM15} required that for an $n$-dimensional {Fano} threefold $X$ {of $3$-Calabi--Yau type} one has $h^{p,0}(X)=0$ for all $p$ and for any generator $\omega \in H^{n+2,n-1}(X)$ the contraction map

 is an isomorphism, see condition~(2) in~\cite[Definition~2.1]{IM15} (note that there is a misprint in the index of the target cohomology group in \cite[Definition~2.1]{IM15}).
-Theorem~\ref{theorem:main-CY}(iii) shows that the examples found in~\cite[\S3.1]{IM15} give all possible varieties of this type among smooth Fano weighted complete intersections. \end{remark}
+Proposition~\ref{proposition:main-CY}(ii) shows that the examples found in~\cite[\S3.1]{IM15} give all possible varieties of this type among smooth Fano weighted complete intersections. \end{remark}